 Round 4: Flexibility

-Some online marketplace builders allow you to customise the appearance of your site, with some offering over thousands of website templates or themes to choose from.
-The selected theme allows you to move items around, change colours and fonts, and upload your own images to create a custom look that matches your brand.
-Some marketplace web builders even allow you to create custom HTML and CSS code to further manipulate the way your site looks.
+Marketplace builders generally allow you to customise the appearance of your site, with some offering thousands of website templates or themes to choose from.
+You can arrange basic page layouts, change colours and fonts, and upload your own images to create a custom look that matches your brand.
+Some marketplace web builders even allow you to create custom HTML and CSS code to further tweak the way your site looks.

 Mobility can also be a problem.
 In some instances, your previous work will be lost when you switch from one template to another, making it a challenge to move your content seamlessly to the new design.
 This makes it difficult to experiment and improve in a continuous manner.